open-policy-agent/opa/docs/content/cli.md

-    --format=pretty    : output query results in a human-readable format --format=source    : output partial evaluation results in a source format --format=raw       : output the values from query results in a scripting friendly format
+    --format=pretty    : output query results in a human-readable format --format=source    : output partial evaluation results in a source format --format=raw       : output the values from query results in a scripting friendly format --format=discard   : output the result field as "discarded" when non-nil

 ### Schema